Melody (Spanish singer): 2001: De pata negra

-Melody's debut album sold between 500,000 units and 600,000 copies.
+Melody's debut album sold between 500,000 and 600,000 copies (2004).
 By October 2001, it had been certified double platinum in Spain for selling 200,000 copies.
-On October 30, it was released in the United States and in Latin America.
-In May 2002, it was certified gold in the US by the Recording Industry Association of America.
-The same year, it received a Latin Grammy nomination for Best Children's Album.
+On 30 October, it was released in the United States and in Latin America.
+In May 2002, it was certified gold and then platinum (Latin) in the US by the Recording Industry Association of America.
+The same year, it received a Latin Grammy nomination for Best Children's Album at the 3rd Annual Latin Grammy Awards.

 2002: Muévete

+On 21 February 2002, Melody performed at the Viña del Mar music festival.